quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part42_AlphaGo.md

 #### Second Stage of Training AlphaGo Policy Network
 Background context: The second stage aimed to improve the policy network's performance using reinforcement learning (RL) by playing games against different versions of itself.

 The RL policy network was identical in structure to the SL policy network, and its weights were initialized to the same values.
-Games were played between the current RL policy network \( p_{\rho} \) and a randomly selected previous iteration of the RL policy network.
+Games were played between the current RL policy network $p_{\rho}$ and a randomly selected previous iteration of the RL policy network.
 :p What is the second stage of training in AlphaGo's pipeline?
 ??x
 The second stage involved refining the policy network using reinforcement learning (RL).
 The RL policy network was identical to the SL policy network, with its weights initialized to the same values.
 Games were played between the current RL policy network and a randomly selected previous iteration of the RL policy network to stabilize training and prevent overfitting.

-The team used a reward function \( r(s) \) that is zero for all non-terminal time steps \( t < T \).
+The team used a reward function $r(s)$ that is zero for all non-terminal time steps $t < T$.
 The terminal reward at the end of the game from the perspective of the current player was +1 for winning and -1 for losing.
 Weights were updated by stochastic gradient ascent in the direction that maximized expected outcome.

 This process resulted in significant improvements, with the RL policy network winning more than 80 percent of games against the SL policy network. x??